zateutsch/pwa-workshop-student/workshop/6-notifications.md

 ## Display notifications in action center

 PWAs can display notifications by using the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API).
-We will create a [notification component](./solution/04-notifications/src/script/components/notification.ts) in Repose app to enable this feature.
+You will create a [notification component](./solution/04-notifications/src/script/components/notification.ts) in Repose app to enable this feature.

 ### Request permission to display notifications